 Marie is one of the most famous biscuits in the biscuit industry.
 It was manufactured in 1874 by the Peek Freans bakery in London, England, to celebrate the wedding of Maria Alexandrovna, Russia’s Grand Duchess, to the Duke of Edinburgh.

 The company is also known for being exceedingly famous for their Marie biscuits; The biscuit became very popular throughout Europe, specifically in Spain, where it became the country’s symbol of economic recovery after the Civil War.
 They also take the crown for making cakes for Queen Elizabeth II and Prince Charles and Lady Diana’s wedding.

 Their most famous biscuit, Marie, takes the lion’s share in the field of biscuit making.
-Not only does it taste great, but it is also widely used in different ways, such as
+Not only does it taste great, but it is also widely used in different ways.

 Meiji Japanese Biscuits are another biscuit with health benefits and a long agricultural legacy.
 Meiji is a Japanese food company that manufactures dairy products, confectioneries, and other goods.
 Meiji is one of Japan’s earliest confectionery firms, and their achievement has been rewarded with global recognition.

 Hello Panda, Lucky Stick, and Yan are just a few of their well-known snack brands.

 Yan Yan biscuits are divided into two halves, one with biscuit sticks and chocolate crème.
 The notion is rather clever, as the children would be able to enjoy both chocolate and biscuits simultaneously.